harclemadscam/third-milestone-project/README.md

 data, or delete the player entirely.
 The data that can be stored for teams and players is comprehensive and relevant for football fans.

 The Python Flask framework is used extensively to create HTML templates for each page, with routes created in the "app.py" file.
 The database is MongoDB, storing data for teams, players, nations, postions and formations (though the user can only manage team and player data).
 For the frontend, I made use of Bootstrap, custom CSS and JavaScript.
+The website is deployed to
+Heroku.

 ## UX
 My full UX documentation can be found in the ux-design folder, which can be found [here](ux-design).